-Meghan Markle Supports Prince Harry at Closing Night of Invictus Games
+Meghan Markle Gets a Kiss From Her Prince at the Invictus Games

 Tim Rooke/REX/Shutterstock

-Earlier in the day, Harry met up with caught the wheelchair basketball finals with former Vice President Joe Biden and his wife, Dr. Jill Biden, during the eighth and final day of the Invictus Games, which he founded in 2014.
+Earlier in the day, Harry caught the wheelchair basketball finals with former Vice President Joe Biden and his wife, Dr. Jill Biden, during the eighth and final day of the Invictus Games, which he founded in 2014.

-On Monday, Meghan and Harry made headlines when they made their first official public appearance together.
+Meanwhile, Meghan and Harry made headlines on Monday when they made their first official public appearance together.
 The royal and the actress stepped out holding hands as they made their way to the wheelchair tennis game between New Zealand and Australia.

 Don't miss E!
 News every weekday at 7 and 11 p.m.